 If we wanted to use the standard magic sets transformation, we should apply it to all the rules of ${P \cup \SG{P}}$.
 Now assume that $P$ contains a rule ${r = C(x) \leftarrow A(x) \wedge x \equals x' \wedge B(x')}$, and that $r$ is matched to an instance using a substitution $\sigma$ where ${\sigma(x) = \sigma(x') = t}$---that is, the equality atom ${x \equals x'}$ is matched to a fact of the form ${t \equals t}$.
 This fact can be produced by the reflexivity rule \eqref{eq:ref} and the domain rule \eqref{eq:dom-R} for an arbitrary predicate $R$ occurring in $P$.
-Therefore, when applied to ${P \cup \SG{P}}$, the standard magic sets algorithm will process $r$, the reflexivity rule \eqref{eq:ref}, and the domain rules \eqref{eq:dom-R} for each predicate $R$.
+Therefore, when applied to ${P \cup \SG{P}}$, the standard magic sets algorithm would process $r$, the reflexivity rule \eqref{eq:ref}, and the domain rules \eqref{eq:dom-R} for each predicate $R$.
 Consequently, the resulting program would necessarily `touch' all predicates from the input program and would thus likely be large.

-Line~\ref{alg:magic:r:start} of Algorithm~\ref{alg:magic} addresses the issue outlined in the previous paragraph by excluding the reflexivity rule from processing and thus considerably reducing the size of the result.
+Line~\ref{alg:magic:r:start} of Algorithm~\ref{alg:magic} addresses the issue from the previous paragraph by excluding the reflexivity rule from processing and thus considerably reducing the size of the result.
 This is possible because the rules of $P$ are well formed.
-Consider again the rule $r$ from the previous paragraph.
-Variables $x$ and $x'$ of atom ${x \equals x'}$ occur in relational atoms $A(x)$ and $B(x')$.
-Thus, for ${x \equals x'}$ to be matched to ${t \equals t}$, atoms $A(x)$ and $B(x')$ should be matched to $A(t)$ and $B(t)$; but then, we can recover the fact ${t \equals t}$ using the domain rules for $A$ and $B$ only, without consider any other predicate in the input program.
+In the rule $r$ from the previous paragraph, variables $x$ and $x'$ of equality ${x \equals x'}$ occur in relational atoms $A(x)$ and $B(x')$.
+Thus, if ${x \equals x'}$ is matched to ${t \equals t}$, atoms $A(x)$ and $B(x')$ are matched to $A(t)$ and $B(t)$; but then, we can recover ${t \equals t}$ using the domain rules for $A$ and $B$ only, without considering any other predicate in the input program.